Leo-Fengxt/LensAgent/README.md

 ---

+## Abstract

+Probing dark matter distribution on sub-galactic scales is essential for testing the Cold Dark Matter ($\Lambda$CDM) paradigm.
+Strong gravitational lensing, as one of the most powerful approach by far, provides a direct, purely gravitational probe of these substructures.
+However, extracting cosmological constraints is severely bottlenecked by the mass-sheet degeneracy (MSD) and the unscalable nature of manual and neural-network modeling.
+Here, we introduce LensAgent, a pioneering training-free, large language model (LLM)-driven agentic framework for the autonomous physical inference of mass distributions.
+Operating as an autonomous scientific agent, LensAgent couples high-level logical reasoning with deterministic physical modeling tools, demonstarting successful reconstruction of mass distribution in SLACS Grade A strong lensing systems.
+This self-evolving architecture enables the robust extraction of sub-galactic substructures at scale, unlocking the cosmological potential of upcoming wide-field surveys such as the Rubin Observatory (LSST) and Euclid.

+---

 LensAgent is the public code release accompanying our manuscript.
 It provides a reproducible workflow for autonomous strong gravitational lens modeling, kinematic validation, and sub-galactic dark matter substructure inference.

 The project explores how a self-evolving, tool-using large language model can work alongside deterministic physics code to fit strong lens systems, use stellar kinematics to help break the mass-sheet degeneracy, and search residual structure for evidence of dark matter subhalos.